tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 						# -> IMIMPL_BUILD_SDF defines IMIMPL_USE_SDF_SHADER internally, but IMIMPL_USE_SDF_OUTLINE_SHADER can be defined too.
 (They force GL_LINEAR filtering for the font texture, unless IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING is defined by the user, and it shouldn't).
 						# -> set the font's ImFontConfig::OversampleH==ImFontConfig::OversampleV (tested with 1 only.
 Note that this is NOT the default for custom fonts [it's 3,1]).
 						# -> if you use the outline shader, don't use too thin fonts (like the default one).
-						# -> you can tune the values in the shader using the glabal functions: const ImVec4* ImImpl_SdfShaderGetParams();bool ImImpl_SdfShaderSetParams(const ImVec4& sdfParams);bool ImImpl_EditSdfParams().
+						# -> you can tune the values in the shader using the global functions: const ImVec4* ImImpl_SdfShaderGetParams();bool ImImpl_SdfShaderSetParams(const ImVec4& sdfParams);bool ImImpl_EditSdfParams().
 See main.cpp for further info.

-IMGUIBINDINGS_CLEAR_INPUT_DATA_SOON:		# when defined ImGui::GetIO()->Fonts->ClearInputData() and ImGui::GetIO()->Fonts->ClearTexData() are called as soon as possible saving some memory (and allowing you to append new fonts later (e.g. in InitGL())).
+IMGUIBINDINGS_DONT_CLEAR_INPUT_DATA_SOON:	# Normally ImGui::GetIO()->Fonts->ClearInputData() and ImGui::GetIO()->Fonts->ClearTexData() are called as soon as possible saving some memory.
+						# However this prevents you from appending new fonts later (e.g. in InitGL() instead of in the main() method).
+						# This definition fixes this problem.
-						# it used to be the default, but future ImGui dynamic atlas support will require input data anyway.
+						# Possible future ImGui dynamic atlas support will require input data anyway, so this definition will be made enabled by default.
-						# The input data is cleaned up before the delation of the font texture when IMGUI_BINDING_CLEAR_INPUT_DATA_SOON is not defined.
+						# The input data is cleaned up before the delation of the font texture if IMGUIBINDINGS_DONT_CLEAR_INPUT_DATA_SOON is not defined.
 						# This definition is available for the Direct3D binding as well.

 4 -> OPTIONALLY you can use other definitions at the project level:
 IMGUI_USE_ZLIB					# requires the library zlib.
 It currently enables loading ttf.gz fonts (from file or embedded in C++ code) through the ImImpl_Main(...) method (only if you use one of the "bindings" above),
 						# and two generic Gz decompression methods in imguihelper.
-DIRENT_USES_UTF8_CHARS				# affects imguifilesystem on Windows OS only.
-It should display UTF8 paths instead of Ascii paths.
-It's not defined by default because it lacks proper testing.
+IMGUIFILESYSTEM_USE_ASCII_SHORT_PATHS_ON_WINDOWS# affects imguifilesystem on Windows OS only.
+When not defined it should display UTF8 paths instead of Ascii paths.
+It's not defined by default but short ascii paths are better tested (i.e. try this definition if something goes wrong).
 IMGUI_USE_MINIZIP				# EXPERIMENTAL. requires the library zlib.
 It currently affects imguifilesystem only and allows browsing inside zip files (not recursively).
 						# Currently when it's enabled it's not possible to disable this feature, but if this is required by some user, we can implement/fix it.
 NO_ADDONNAMEHERE				# Addon exclusion definitions (e.g. NO_IMGUIFILESYSTEM).
 I've already addressed this topic above.
 They can be handy to speed up compilation and to resolve compilation problems.